okmatija/Puck/PLAN.md

 [ ] Make it a mobile android game, make it work on LAN if both phones are on the same wifi.
 Add left and right buttons which light up when the left/right key is pressed (to indicate what this might be like on a phone)

+[ ] Separate physics worlds for each player, so you can control time near you only

 [ ] Give balls a timer until they explode

 [ ] Implement a dedicated server